Aleteia Subscription

 An ascetic monk born in Ethiopia in 330, Moses the Black is known as a “Desert Father” and is venerated in particular in the Eastern Orthodox Churches.

-However, Moses didn’t start out a monk, and for most of his early life lived on the wrong side of the law.
+What's interesting is how Moses didn't start out as a monk, and for most of his early life lived on the wrong side of the law.

 According to Palladius of Galatia in a history he wrote of the Desert Fathers in the 5th century, Moses was "a house-servant[slave] to a government official.
 His own master drove him out because of his immorality and brigandage.
 For he was said to go even the length of murder."